japila-books/spark-structured-streaming-internals/docs/DataStreamWriter.md

 outputMode(outputMode: OutputMode): DataStreamWriter[T]
 ----

-`outputMode` specifies the spark-sql-streaming-OutputMode.md[output mode] of a streaming query, i.e.  what data is sent out to a spark-sql-streaming-Sink.md[streaming sink] when there is new data available in [streaming data sources](Source.md).
+`outputMode` specifies the spark-sql-streaming-OutputMode.md[output mode] of a streaming query, i.e.  what data is sent out to a [streaming sink](Sink.md) when there is new data available in [streaming data sources](Source.md).

 NOTE: When not defined explicitly, `outputMode` defaults to <<spark-sql-streaming-OutputMode.md#Append, Append>> output mode.